Fix The Source Of Leg Pain, Cramps, Numbness, Tingling & Weakness

 Pronged standing is wrong, but sitting is just as bad.
 So if your job involves standing, try walking around and moving frequently.
 If you sit for extended periods, try moving your legs.
 Sitting can cause blood clots, but moving your legs now and again can get the blood to circulate and prevent pooling (clotting).
 Our best advice is that you visit us for a thorough assessment.
 Don’t take a chance.
 Let us help you.

-The most avoidable leg pain is that caused by shoes.
-Those with diabetes, circulatory disorders, spinal disc issues, sciatica, and core muscle weakness are even at higher risk of developing acute leg pain resulting from improper footwear.
+Shoes cause the most avoidable leg pain.
+Those with diabetes, circulatory disorders, spinal disc issues, sciatic nerve, and core muscle weakness are even at higher risk of developing acute leg pain resulting from improper footwear.
 Prevention is best, so if you already have leg pain, heed the warning and get a quality pair of shoes.
 We have identified the absolute worse types of footwear.
 The list below includes the types of footwear you need to avoid today, especially if you already have leg pain:

 - Stiletto heels